9tigerio/db2rest/README.md

 - JDBC_URL - e.g :  jdbc:mysql://localhost:3306/sakila (MySQL)
 - DATABASE_USER - database user name.

-The above example is for connecting to MySQL database.
+The above example is for connecting to a MySQL database.

 Once this command is executed, within a few seconds, DB2Rest is ready to service your data access requests.